AdobeDocs/target.it-IT/help/administrating-target/response-tokens.md

    >
    >I parametri con caratteri speciali non vengono visualizzati nell’elenco.
 Sono supportati solo caratteri alfanumerici e il trattino basso.

-1. (Condizionale) Se desideri utilizzare un parametro di profilo come token di risposta, ma il parametro non è stato trasmesso da una chiamata mbox e, pertanto, non è stato caricato nell’interfaccia utente di Target, puoi utilizzare il pulsante Crea per aggiungere il profilo all’interfaccia utente.
+1. (Conditional) If you want to use a profile parameter as a response token, but the parameter has not been passed through an mbox call and, thus, has not loaded into the Target UI, you can use the [!UICONTROL Add Response Token] button to add the profile to the UI.

-   Fai clic su **[!UICONTROL Crea]**, inserisci il nome del token, quindi fai clic su **[!UICONTROL Attiva]**.
+   Fate clic su **[!UICONTROL Aggiungi token]** di risposta, fornite il nome del token, quindi fate clic su **[!UICONTROL Attiva]**.

    ![](assets/response_token_create.png)